Azure/kubernetes-hackfest/labs/cicd-automation/jenkins/README.md

 1. Initialize Helm With RBAC

     > Note: You may have already installed Helm in the earlier lab.
-You can validate with `helm version`
+If you have already installed Helm skip to step 2.
+You can validate if Helm is installed with `helm version`

    ```bash
    kubectl apply -f helm-rbac.yaml